haroldwo/abablog/content/post/blog.md

 ```
 wget https://github.com/gohugoio/hugo/releases/download/v0.48/hugo_0.48_Linux-64bit.tar.gz -P ~
 cd /usr/local/bin
-tar zxvf ~/hugo_0.48_Linux-64bit.tar.gz hugo    //We only need this binary file.
+tar zxvf ~/hugo_0.48_Linux-64bit.tar.gz hugo
+// We only need this binary file.
-mkdir -p $GOPATH/src/github.com/$YOUR_USERNAME    //Please replace $YOUR_USERNAME with your Github account.
+mkdir -p $GOPATH/src/github.com/$YOUR_USERNAME
+// Please replace $YOUR_USERNAME with your Github account.
 cd $GOPATH/src/github.com/$YOUR_USERNAME
-hugo new site $YOUR_REPO    //$YOUR_REPO will be your new Github repo.
+hugo new site $YOUR_REPO
+// $YOUR_REPO will be your new Github repo.
 ```
 Below is the directory structure of your site.
 ```